Welcome to a very transfer-friendly campus

 - Scholarships and grants especially for transfer students

-- More than 50 undergraduate majors, with small class sizes and faculty experienced in their fields
+- More than 80 undergraduate majors and academic programs, with small class sizes and faculty experienced in their fields

 - A dynamic, urban campus in Downtown Pittsburgh that puts you close to internships and job opportunities.